csharp-tipo-record

 The Record Type in C#

-Key Features of Record Types
+Key Characteristics of Record Types

-Immutability by Default: record types are immutable by default, meaning their properties are set once at creation and cannot be modified later.
+Immutability by Default: record types are immutable by default, meaning their properties are set once at creation time and cannot be modified later.

-How to Use record
+How to Use Record

 Defining a Record